Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

-\emph{Multi-Head Blend Block (MHBB).} Existing feature extraction modules lack a multi-degradation representation mechanism to capture the characteristics of hybrid multiple weather, leading to inadequate feature modeling.
+\textbf{Multi-Head Blend Block (MHBB).} Existing feature extraction modules lack a multi-degradation representation mechanism to capture the characteristics of hybrid multiple weather, leading to inadequate feature modeling.
 Besides, the complementary properties of convolution, which has strong local computational capabilities, and Transformer, which is excellent at capturing long-range dependencies, make the hybrid structure a better alternative for feature extraction \cite{zhang2022practical,gulati2020conformer}.
 To this end, we propose a Multi-Head Blend Block (MHBB) to provide multiple ``representation subspaces” as well as complementary features for multi-weather learning.
-Fig. \ref{figure2} illustrates the two core units (CAM \& DP-FFN) of MHBB.
-Rather than simply combining Transformer and Convolution in parallel or series, we treat convolution and self-attention as equivalent micro-level operators and deploy them in parallel.
-By applying a multi-head mechanism that overrides the blend parallel operator, the proposed block is able to provide multi-degradation representation subspaces for unified learning.
-More concretely, an input feature $X$, is first divided into ``heads" which bears a resemblance to the vanilla Transformer \cite{vaswani2017attention}.
+Fig. \ref{figure2_plus} illustrates the two core units (CAM \& DP-FFN) of MHBB.
+Instead of combining Transformer and Convolution directly in parallel or series, we treat convolution and self-attention as equivalent micro-level operators.
+And the multi-head mechanism overriding multiple CAMs can provide multi-degradation representation subspaces for unified learning.
+To be specific, an input feature $X$, is first divided into ``heads" which bears a resemblance to the vanilla Transformer \cite{vaswani2017attention}.
 The multi-head design allows separate branches to learn different representations and thus adaptively extract different degradation cues to guarantee the ability of diversity restoration.
-Then, each head is transformed by a CAM.
+Each head is then transformed by a Convolution-Attention Module (CAM).
 CAM contains two branches: the attention path and the convolution path, which are split and merged for parallel processing with the addition of $1\times1$ convolution.
 To reduce the high computational effort of vanilla self-attention while preserving the global computational properties, we adopt the pixel-shuffle \cite{shi2016real} operator in the attention path to diminish the number of tokens while avoiding information loss.
 The convolution path, on the other hand, consists of two convolutional layers and a GELU activation function.
-We formulate such a process as:
+Then, the results of different heads are integrated together with a $1\times1$ convolutional stacked subsequently.
+Locally relevant information is crucial for image restoration, while the original Feed-Forward Network (FFN) is insensitive and inept at this demand.
+To compensate for the limitations, we invent a Dual-Path FFN (DP-FFN) to extract local contextual information by introducing convolutional branches parallel with a fully connected layer.
+Overall, the MHBB process can be expressed as: